"""Generic text parsers for conversion of lattices in different formats to AT."""

 def __getattr__(self, item):

-# Allows accessing items using the attribute access syntax
+# Allows accessing dict items using the attribute access syntax, used for

 try: